Centro-Sul

 Centro-Sul ([ˌsẽtɾuˈsuw], South-Central) is a geographic area that encompasses the Southeastern, Southern and Central-West regions of Brazil (see Brazil Regional Division), excluding the north of Minas Gerais, most of Mato Grosso, and parts of Tocantins.

 Demographics

-In this region live around 135 million Brazilians.
-The most remarkable characteristics of the region is the human domination over the nature: only ~5% of the native vegetation is left.
-Other very strong characteristic is populational and economic: most industries are concentrated in the area and responsible for ~75% of the national GDP.
-The vast majority of the population (+90%) is of mostly European ancestry, and more than half of the population self-identify as White Brazilian.
+About 135 million Brazilians live in this region.
+Most industries are concentrated in the area and are responsible for ~75% of the national GDP.
+In addition, the majority of the population is predominantly of European descent, and more than half of the population self-identifies as White Brazilian.

-The region also is characterized by having a high standard of living (HDI of ~0.787, in average), where social problems are less problematic than in other regions (at least, in rural and small-medium-sized cities).
+The region also is characterized by having a high standard of living (HDI of ~0.787, in average), compared to the rest of the country.

-It is not difficult to find regions and small, medium and large cities whose quality of life is similar to developed countries.